 Now that Spring has really arrived and temperatures are reaching the 70’s, we are all getting that itch to see some budding greenery, grass and colorful flowers.
 Just realize that even though we’ve pulled out the t-shirts and shorts and put away the skis and heavy jackets, early May is still a bit risky for planting annuals that are susceptible to frost.
 As Spring clean-up kicks into high gear, we see many homeowners and businesses that are eager to get some flowers in the ground to create some long-awaited color around their properties.

-As Spring finally comes around and it the temperature begins to creep above freezing, we enter a period of repeated freeze-thaw cycles at night.
+As Spring finally comes around and the temperature begins to creep above freezing, we enter a period of repeated freeze-thaw cycles at night.
 When this occurs, you may start to notice frost heaves in your walkway, patio or driveway.
 What you are seeing is not unlike the frost heaves you experience driving your car.
 You know – when you see signs along the road that say “Frost Heave” and you’re wondering “Where?”
 And then, BOOM, you nearly hit your head on the roof of your car.
 THAT’S a frost heave.
 The solution is to prevent water from penetrating the surface.
 Ensure it drains away properly instead of sitting below and expanding enough to ruin your finished surfaces.